Book Review: "Red Queen" by Victoria Aveyard

 In the fairy tales, the girl smiles when she becomes a princess.
 Right now, I don't know if I'll ever smile again.— Red Queen, p.
 114

 In the beginning, I thought this was going to be a barrel of young-adult fantasy cliches.
-I mean, the protagonist is special, rebellious, daring, has trouble "fitting in" with upper class society, and doesn't care for traditional femininity.
+I mean, the protagonist is special, rebellious, daring, has trouble "fitting in" with upper-class society, and doesn't care for traditional femininity.
 What a shocker.
 (Pun intended.)
 Oh, and get this, she has a sister she envies because the sister is more feminine, traditional, and better at sewing and manners.
 Never seen that before!
-And there's no major YA stories I can think of that have oppressive governments where one special teenage girl rebelling is all it takes to bring them down.
+And there are no major YA stories I can think of that have oppressive governments where one special teenage girl rebelling is all it takes to bring them down.
 Or where the underclass' oppression consists of "entertainment" designed to reinforce their powerlessness.
 Where the protagonist has to dress the part of an elite and is forced to act as though she favors the status quo to protect people she loves.
 Hm.
 Wonder where I've seen that before?

 But obvious similarities to The Hunger Games aside, Red Queen was still a great book.
 I enjoyed reading it, and I wasn't able to put it down at the end.
 Yes, Mare is a typical teenage girl's fiction protagonist, and this is a typical teenage girl's fiction plot.
 But there is beauty in what makes this book unique.
 There is a charged emotional energy to this.
 Like the Uglies trilogy, there is always more and more depth to be uncovered in this rich fictional world.
 The interesting thing is that the characters are so well-written that even when some of them do bad things, their reasoning is understandable.
 Even Evangeline, a character who seems intentionally despicable (sort of this world's Draco Malfoy), is somewhat sympathetic.
 That takes a special kind of writing skill.